e2thex/thoughts/docs/schematic-approach/On Free Will.md

 ### The Shape of Free Will

 But what if the distribution is neither flat nor spiked?
-What if there are multiple options that are reasonable but with varying degrees of probabilities?
+What if there are multiple options that are reasonable but with varying degrees of probability?
 This is the shape of free will.

 ## The Power of Introspection